 New Year’s Eve Fireworks

 Prague’s New Year’s fireworks have become very popular, attracting tens of thousands of visitors to Prague every year.
 When midnight comes, crowds gather around the city to watch one of several firework shows.
-Head for fireworks shows anywhere on or overlooking the river – this means near Charles Bridge, Prague Castle or on Petrin Hill.
-The best views are from nearby restaurants, river boats, or just from the streets, the banks and bridges.
-The atmosphere is fun, lively and relaxed, as you admire the beauty of the fireworks over water, with the backdrop of Charles Bridge, Prague Castle and the Old Town.
-But if you wish to mingle with party crowds and get a more ‘lively’ feel, head directly to the Old Town Square where masses await New Year’s approach from the early evening hours.
+Head for fireworks shows anywhere on or overlooking the river – this means near Charles Bridge, Prague Castle, or Petrin Hill.
+The best views are from nearby restaurants, riverboats, or just from the streets, the banks and bridges.
+The atmosphere is fun, lively and relaxed, as you admire the beauty of the fireworks over the water, with the backdrop of Charles Bridge, Prague Castle and the Old Town.
+But if you wish to mingle with party crowds and get a more ‘lively’ feel, head directly to the Old Town Square, where masses await New Year’s approach from the early evening hours.
 Then at the stroke of midnight, the atmosphere gets more of a vibe!
 Locals enjoy setting off fireworks, and although there is an aerial display, many fireworks at the Old Town Square are handheld and fired off by the crowd.

 Prague is a great destination for a New Year’s Eve party celebration – we hope you enjoy it too!
 Not forgetting to mention that the Czechs say that as it is on New Year’s Day, it shall be the rest of the year.
 So hopefully, you will return to Prague again.